Elliot Page jokes he’s testing ‘new phone’ with topless selfie

 Tommy Dorfman, who reintroduced herself as a trans woman this year, was among the dozens who replied to Page’s selfie by writing, “Brooooo.”

-As did Ian Daniel, the host of documentary series Gaycation and a close friend of Page, who wrote: “You’re gonna break that phone tho with your intense hotness”.
+Ian Daniel, the host of documentary series Gaycation and a close friend of Page, wrote: “You’re gonna break that phone tho with your intense hotness”.

 “The mirror works too,” added Tourmaliiine, an LGBT+ artist and filmmaker.